-The Scattered Circle women made curtains and bed linens, cleaned floors and windows , and mended linens in the early years.
-By 1931 the site consisted of 60 beds and a nurse’s residence, but the workload was too much for the volunteers and a Cowichan District Hospital Association took control of the operation.
+The Scattered Circle volunteers made curtains and bed linens, cleaned floors and windows, and mended linens in the early years.
+By 1931, the site consisted of 60 beds and a nurses’ residence, but the workload was too much for the volunteers and the Cowichan District Hospital Association took control of the operation.
 Without missing a beat, the volunteers formed the Auxiliary and set about producing preserves for the hospital pantry and fundraising in new ways, including tag days and raffles, bridge tournaments, and bazaars.
 Members with vehicles even drove patients home from their hospital treatments.

-The first bazaar netted $431, and the peak of bazaar results was around $19,000 by 2008.
-The Auxiliary cooperated and coordinated with other service organizations in the Cowichan Valley on many support activities, and invited such organizations to participate in bazaars (for a portion of their proceeds).
-During their lifespan, bazaars have included raffles and silent auctions, knitwear, garden, home cooking, jams and jellies, nearly-new, crafts, cookies, carvery (cut meats), toys and Sikh food stalls, as well as fashion shows, tea luncheons and pumpkin carving.
+The first bazaar netted $431, a sum that grew every year until its peak of $19,000 in 2008.
+The Auxiliary cooperated and coordinated with other service organizations in the Cowichan Valley who also participated in the bazaars (for a portion of their proceeds).
+Over the course of time, bazaars included raffles and silent auctions, the sale of knitwear, garden, home cooking, jams and jellies, nearly-new, crafts, cookies, carvery (cut meats), toys and Sikh food stalls, as well as fashion shows, tea luncheons and pumpkin carving.

 Until 1952, there was only one recognized Auxiliary, but in that year, the Auxiliary members recognized that younger and working women could only contribute to activities in the evenings, so the Junior Women’s Auxiliary was formed, and the original organization became known as the Senior Auxiliary.
 Junior Aux members volunteered at blood donor clinics and in the Gift Shop at the original hospital site, and even carried on operations at a thrift store that both auxiliaries jointly started in 1960.
 The auxiliaries eventually amalgamated in 2002.